facebook/prophet/docs/_docs/seasonality,_holiday_effects,_and_regressors.md

 You can also include columns `lower_window` and `upper_window` which extend the holiday out to `[lower_window, upper_window]` days around the date.
-For instance, if you wanted to included Christmas Eve in addition to Christmas you'd include `lower_window=-1,upper_window=0`.
+For instance, if you wanted to include Christmas Eve in addition to Christmas you'd include `lower_window=-1,upper_window=0`.
 If you wanted to use Black Friday in addition to Thanksgiving, you'd include `lower_window=0,upper_window=1`.
 You can also include a column `prior_scale` to set the prior scale separately for each holiday, as described below.